floriankyn/shorts-reels-tiktok-blocker/README.md

 # React + TypeScript + Vite

+# Next on the list, to display how much time i tried to go on shorts

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: